Part 7 - Administrative and Interpretive Regulations

 that is fully dimensioned, accurately figured, explicit and complete to the satisfaction of the Development Planner.

 1.2.
-For any agreement executed under Section 7.150 of this Bylaw, a fee may be required.
+For any agreement executed under Section 7.150, a fee may be required.

 2.1.1. an application for a Development Permit is considered to be received when the applicant: